oceanebelle/nmeaparser/README.md

                 // uses a serial engine for processing, a line is read and processed before moving on to next builder.useParallelEngine(false);

+                // set the size of the memory buffer in kB used to store read data from the stream, defaults 1kb builder.setBufferSize(32);

                 // 2.
 Configure builders by adding handlers builder.addErrorHandler(new ErrorHandler() {